 1.)
 If you are a step parent, you are not Mom or Dad – and you never will be.

 Remember the pyramid and your role as a vital component of the three-point base.
+(Technically, it’s a tetrahedron, but I don’t want to melt your brain with geometry.)
 Or, if that’s too Dr. Phil-ish for you, try just not being a selfish bastard.
 Remember that the only reason you’re a step parent at all is because there are children involved.
 Try not to screw them up just because you think the real parent’s a waterhead and doesn’t deserve the title.
 Your kid is still going to love them in a way they simply can’t love anyone else.
 It’s probably down to new age gobbledeegook I don’t understand along the lines of cellular memory and crystals, but the biological connection is real.
 Regardless of why it’s there, it’s still there.
-It’ll always be there, even if the real parent is a mouth-breathing moron.
+It’ll always be there, even if the real parent is a great big jerkface.
 It simply doesn’t matter.
 Your kid will love them all the same, and it’s up to you to make sure it’s never an issue.

 2.)
 Your stepchild is the most important person in the world.